 Key Course Facts

-Important: Salary data below is not course specific, but contains data of all students of Physiotherapy at the university.
+Important: Salary data below is not course specific, but contains data of all students of counselling, psychotherapy and occupational therapy at the university.
 Due to data collection methodology, salary data is mainly based on data related to undergraduate students.

 |15 months after graduation||3 years after graduation||5 years after graduation|

 |25-75 percentile range||£26000 - £32000||£18500 - £24000||£21500 - £27500|

 All counselling, psychotherapy and occupational therapy courses of Queen Margaret University

 Salary of all UK Graduates of counselling, psychotherapy and occupational therapy